From June 2026, households will have more opportunities to recycle as part of nationwide changes to waste collections.

 The Government is providing some extra funding to help councils set up new collection services.

-They are also introducing new legislation that will make packaging producers financially responsible for the materials they put onto shop shelves.
+They are also introducing new legislation (Extended Producer Responsibility for Packaging).
+This will make packaging producers financially responsible for the materials they put onto shop shelves.
 Therefore, in the future, packaging producers will help to fund waste and recycling collections provided by local councils.

 What if I already compost my food waste?